 Can You Expunge Federal Criminal Offenses in Pennsylvania?

 Typically, federal crimes cannot be expunged.
 Judges do not have the general authority to expunge your record after a conviction.
 Some federal courts have held that the court does have the power to expunge a criminal record for an arrest that was made in error or a case that was dismissed, so it is vital to pursue these options if they are available to you.

 While the vast majority of federal crimes are unfortunately ineligible for expungement, there is one narrow yet crucial exception: some federal drug charges can be expunged.

 This exception is addressed by 18 U.S.C. § 3607 – Special Probation and Expungement Procedures for Drug Possessors.
-Under this section, a first-time drug offender can apply for a sentence of probation after they are convicted.
+Under this section, you may be able to avoid the penalties for a first-time drug possession in Pennsylvania or other offense in PA by applying for a sentence of probation after you are convicted.
 If they complete their probation with no problems, the court can expunge their record and not enter the judgment against them.
 The Department of Justice will keep a record of this, but there will be no public record of the conviction.
 You can only take advantage of this exception one time, and you can only do so on your first drug conviction (state or federal).

 Some DNA records can also be expunged, though this has nothing to do with the criminal record for related charges or arrests.

 State juvenile justice systems often have processes for expunging or sealing juvenile records, but the federal justice system has no special exemptions for juveniles.

 Even though you cannot get your record expunged for most federal offenses, you may have other options to help you avoid your record following you around.